top-poop/top-of-the-poops/README.md

    - Loads of EDM rows don't match valid consents.
  - Duplicate data rows
    - Some data rows are duplicates in many of the source files.
 It is not clear why, it looks like an extract from a database upstream has maybe repeated rows where there are multiple assets with the same consent information?
+ - Wales data is spread over multiple files, with different formats, and may or may not overlap with EA data.

 ### Noted Improvements
  - The files are now tabs in a single document with *almost* consistent data across the tabs.